Forensic Audit Team Formed To Analyze Dry/shut-in Oil, Gas Wells - UrduPoint

 The team would also ensure execution of work plans for revivals of the already identified shut-in wells for which the E&P companies have committed schedules and work plans, besides recommending penalty as per law, if it found any failure of non-compliance or non-implementation of the committed work plays by the E&P companies.

-The team would have the mandate to monitor the wells already in production for purposes such as quality control, assessment of the production facilities, technical losses/theft assessments and review of daily production data and drilling data.""This team will report the status of shut-in wells and report directly to the Secretary Petroleum Division within a month period.
-It will also do any additional assignment given by the competent authority."
+The team would have the mandate to monitor the wells already in production for purposes such as quality control, assessment of the production facilities, technical losses/theft assessments and review of daily production data and drilling data."
+"This team will report the status of shut-in wells and report directly to the Secretary Petroleum Division within a month period.
+It will also do any additional assignment given by the competent authority."\778